 Contacting Patient Experience

 We care about the quality of services you receive and want your stay to be pleasant.
-Our patient relations specialist is available to assist you with any non-medical questions, concerns or difficulties you may have.
+Our Patient Experience Team is available to assist you with any non-medical questions, concerns or difficulties you may have.
 Please call 757-312-6244, Monday through Friday, 8am to 4pm.
+You may also email at PEX_Support@chesapeakeregional.com.

 On nights, weekends and holidays, please speak to the charge nurse or dial "0" and ask for the nursing supervisor.